Emanant and emergent symmetry-topological-order from low-energy spectrum: Introduction

 \section{Introduction}

-Symmetry is one of the most important properties of a physical system: it constrains low-energy behavior, nearby phases, and the transitions between them.
-The low-energy effective theory of a lattice model may exhibit both \emph{emanant} symmetry and \emph{emergent} symmetry \cite{CS221112543}.
-The emanant symmetry originates from the original exact lattice symmetry, which can take a very different form in the low-energy effective theory; the emergent symmetry is an additional symmetry that is present only at low energies.
-In recent years, it has become clear that emergent and emanant symmetries can be very general \cite{MT170707686,W181202517,BZ250113866}: they can combine ordinary (0-form) symmetries (described by groups), higher-form and higher-group symmetries \cite{NOc0605316,NOc0702377,KT13094721,GW14125148}, anomalous ordinary symmetries \cite{H8035,CGL1314,W1313,KT14030617,WS170302426,MT170707686}, anomalous higher symmetries \cite{KT13094721,GW14125148,TK151102929,T171209542,P180201139,DT180210104,BH180309336,ZW180809394,WW181211968,WW181211967,GW181211959,WW181211955}, non-invertible 0-form symmetries (in 1+1D) \cite{PZh0011021,CSh0107001,FSh0204148,FSh0607247,FS09095013,DR11070495,BT170402330,CY180204445,TW191202817,KZ191213168,I210315588,Q200509072}, non-invertible higher (``algebraic higher'') symmetries \cite{KZ200308898,KZ200514178,HV201200009,KZ211101141,CS211101139,BT220406564,FT220907471}, and/or non-invertible gravitational anomalies \cite{KW1458,FV14095723,M14107442,KZ150201690,KZ170200673,JW190513279}, including anomaly-free/anomalous non-invertible higher symmetries described by fusion higher categories \cite{JW191213492,KZ200308898,KZ200514178,FT220907471}.
-These generalized symmetries go beyond groups, and even beyond higher groups and standard anomaly notions, yet they can all be described by topological orders in one higher dimension.
+Symmetry is one of the most important properties of a physical system: it constrains the low-energy behavior, the possible nearby phases, and the transitions between them.
+Given a lattice model, the corresponding low-energy effective theory may exhibit more symmetries, which can be \emph{emanant} and/or \emph{emergent}~\cite{CS221112543}.
+An emanant symmetry originates from an exact lattice symmetry, and can take a very different form in the low-energy effective theory; an emergent symmetry is an additional symmetry that is present only at low energies.
+In recent years, it has become clear that emanant and emergent symmetries can go beyond ordinary symmetries \cite{MT170707686,W181202517,BZ250113866}: they can combine ordinary (0-form) symmetries (described by groups), higher-form and higher-group symmetries \cite{NOc0605316,NOc0702377,KT13094721,GW14125148}, anomalous ordinary symmetries \cite{H8035,CGL1314,W1313,KT14030617,WS170302426,MT170707686}, anomalous higher symmetries \cite{KT13094721,GW14125148,TK151102929,T171209542,P180201139,DT180210104,BH180309336,ZW180809394,WW181211968,WW181211967,GW181211959,WW181211955}, non-invertible 0-form symmetries (in 1+1D) \cite{PZh0011021,CSh0107001,FSh0204148,FSh0607247,FS09095013,DR11070495,BT170402330,CY180204445,TW191202817,KZ191213168,I210315588,Q200509072}, non-invertible higher (``algebraic higher'') symmetries \cite{KZ200308898,KZ200514178,HV201200009,KZ211101141,CS211101139,BT220406564,FT220907471}, and/or non-invertible gravitational anomalies \cite{KW1458,FV14095723,M14107442,KZ150201690,KZ170200673,JW190513279}, including anomaly-free/anomalous non-invertible higher-symmetries described by fusion higher-categories \cite{JW191213492,KZ200308898,KZ200514178,FT220907471}.
+These generalized symmetries go beyond groups, and even beyond higher groups and standard anomaly notions, yet they can all be described by topological orders in one-higher dimension.
 In fact, topological orders with a gapped boundary classify all finite generalized symmetries (up to holo-equivalence \cite{JW191213492,KZ200514178}, also known as Morita equivalence) in one lower dimension.
 We therefore refer to such bulk data as \emph{symmetry-topological order} (symTO) or \emph{symmetry-topological field theory} (symTFT).

 A connection between boundary symmetry and bulk topological order was first observed in \Rf{LW0605}, where the topological entanglement entropy was shown to originate from a boundary conservation law rooted in the bulk topological order; this was later confirmed numerically \cite{YS13094596}.
 A systematic symmetry/topological-order correspondence was developed via the holographic picture of emergent non-invertible gravitational anomalies \cite{KZ150201690,KZ170501087,JW190513279} and of dualities \cite{FT180600008,PV190906151}, leading to a holographic understanding of generalized symmetries \cite{JW191213492,LB200304328,KZ190504924,KZ200514178, GK200805960,AS211202092,FT220907471}.
 This holographic point of view has been applied to understand gapped and gapless phases of matter with generalized symmetries~\cite{TW191202817,KZ200514178,CW220506244, MT220710712, CW221214432,wen2023classification,BBP231217322,BW240300905,CAW240505331,BIT240509754,BT240505302,LZ240612151,W240805801,BPS240805266,ACS240805585,BS240902166,PLA240918113,BST250220440,BW250312699,AW250321764,W250313685,PAL250702036,STZ250705350}.